Pistol Bags

 History of Stag Arms

-In 2017, at SHOT Show, Stag announced that they would be making their first AR-10, in .308 and also 6.5 Creedmoor.
+In 2017, at SHOT Show, Stag announced that they would make their first AR-10, in .308 and 6.5 Creedmoor.

 Stag Arms just recently announced the Covenant, which is their 6mm ARC rifle.